 Inside is this email:

-Your follow-up process doesn’t have to be quite so involved … but it does have to be just as personal and direct.
+Your follow-up process doesn’t have to be quite so involved, but it does have to be personal and direct.

-For example, Sujan Patel’s insanely personal follow up even duped Oli Garner — the man who’s “seen more landing pages than anyone on the planet” — into engaging.
+Sujan Patel’s insanely personal follow up even intrigued Oli Garner — the man who’s “seen more landing pages than anyone on the planet” — enough to engage.

 Two days ago I downloaded an ebook by Sujan Patel. … And that’s when the trickery began because I got an email, an automated email, that was so well crafted that I thought it was real.

 He made it sound like he recognized me.

 And then I was like, “Mother [expletive]!”
 I looked at it again and realized, “He didn’t write this to me.
 He put it as an autoresponder.”

 As a model for your own follow ups, here’s that thread: